INTInc/WellLogWidgetExample/README.md

 # WellLogWidgetExample

-How to display well log data with GeoToolkit.JS.
-This example requires to have GeoToolkit.JS 2.5.
-Visit www.int.com, please.
-## How to start

-Create a folder called WellLogWidgetExample\src\libs\geotoolkit and copy all files from the bin folder of GeoToolkit.JS 2.5 installation.

 ## Node.js server

-Run `node server.js` in console.
-You need to run ng serve and node server.js together.
+Run `npm run start:server` in console.
+You need to run `npm start` and `npm run start:server` together.
 Use different console instances.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding